 What went wrong?
 They failed to understand that MVP is not a product to be worked on for 2-3 months and then hit the market.
 MVP development is an iterative, virtuous cycle of building, measuring, and learning, which ends when the right product finds its right market

 1. Collect Feedback

-By gaining real user feedback, you can analyze which of your assumptions went wrong.
-Quickly learn from your failures and act upon them to get constantly better.
+By gaining honest user feedback; you can analyze which assumptions went wrong.
+Quickly learn from your failures and act upon them to get better constantly.

 2. Prepare to Scale

 After the launch of an MVP, a startup should be prepared to handle a flood of new users.
 Most startups get overwhelmed with the new user acquisition when an MVP is released, but they get baffled when managing them.

 3. Get Your Pricing Right